nmdp-bioinformatics/MiHAIP/README.md

 ## 6. Test the Pipeline by Sample Data
 For testing the MiHA identification pipeline, you could use a pair of sample data from: /Volumes/bioxover/users/wwang/MiHAIP_released
 Copy all the executable programs (netChop-3.1, netMHCpan-3.0, RTG.jar and snpEff.jar) into the directory ./MiHAIP1.4.5/Tools.
 Copy the input files into ./path/to/input.
-Caution: the input files should include the .vcf.gz and index file .vcf.gz.tbi
+Please make sure the index file(.vcf.gz.tbi) of vcf also included within the same folder.

 ## Note: